 We found 4 family medicine practitioners who accept Humana Silver HMO near Higginsville, MO.

-Dr. Ahmad Aslami specializes in family medicine and practices in Odessa, MO and Higginsville, MO.
-Patients rated him highly, giving him an average of 4.5 stars out of 5.
-Dr. Aslami is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-He graduated from A.T.
+Dr. Ahmad Aslami is a family medicine practitioner.
+The average patient rating for Dr. Aslami is 4.5 stars out of 5.
+He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+He is a graduate of A.T.
 Still University, Kirksville College of Osteopathic Medicine.

 Clinical interests: Colposcopy, Depression, Adolescent Issues, Men's Health Issues, Immunization, Ear Infection, ...
 (Read more)